PJantikar/JSimple/README.md

 # JSimple
-Simple Apps using Javascript, HTML and CSS.
+Simple Quizz App using Javascript, HTML and CSS.